Qantas points calculator: how to use Qantas frequent flyer points

-(Jetstar domestic flights don’t earn Qantas Points and status credits by default, but these become available when you purchase an add-on that bundles these as part of the package.)
+On domestic sectors, Jetstar flights don’t earn Qantas Points and status credits by default, but these become available when you purchase an add-on that bundles these as part of the package.

-By logging into your Qantas Frequent Flyer account, or selecting your frequent flyer tier near the top of the results area, the numbers you’ll see will be tailored to include any applicable ‘status bonus’, too.
+By logging into your Qantas Frequent Flyer account, or selecting your frequent flyer tier near the top of the results area, the numbers you’ll see will be tailored to include any applicable ‘status bonus’ earned as an extra reward.

 Although the status bonus makes no difference on short routes like Sydney-Melbourne – where the separate ‘minimum points guarantee’ instead comes into play – on longer journeys such as Brisbane to Perth, the change is more noticeable.

 For example, the figures above show the rewards available to Qantas Platinum members, inclusive of that status bonus, which you can compare to the rewards earned by a Bronze member, below.

 You can follow this same process for international flights, including those operated by Qantas’ many partner airlines – both under the partner airline’s flight number, and a Qantas codeshare.

 As you explore your options, you may also find flights or airlines with which you’d only earn Qantas Points but no status credits, such as Emirates.

 This is where booking a Qantas QF flight number has its advantages, but sometimes, this option can come at a significantly higher price than booking via the partner airline.
 By using the calculator, you’ll be able to decide whether the extra Qantas Frequent Flyer Points and status credits are worth it.

 Also read: How codeshare flights could be costing you thousands